sparvu/data-recorders/benchmark/README.md

 ## Results

 Check the results of the benchmark test suite on different computer systems.
-Includes Apple M1, M2 chips, X64 and Raspberry PI computers.
+Includes Apple M1/M2, X64 FreeBSD and Raspberry PI computers.

 <table>
   <tr>